Director, Communications and External Relations

-Thousands of original artworks by MCAD alumni who have graduated within the last five years and current MCAD students.
+Thousands of original artworks by current MCAD students and alumni who have graduated within the last five years.

 Contemporary work across all media: paintings, prints, photographs, sculpture, furniture, toys, clothing, jewelry, accessories, and more.
 Additionally, some of our filmmaking, animation, and multimedia students sell DVDs of their work.

 No. Artists earn from the sales of their own work.

 The average price for all sales through the event is consistently around $100.
 Student artists are limited to a maximum cost of $1,000 per piece.
 Alumni artists are limited to a maximum of $1,500 per piece.

 The first year of the sale offered about one thousand works by eighty-six artists.
-In 2007, our tenth anniversary, we offered more than ten thousand original artworks by four hundred artists.
+In 2012, our fifteenth anniversary, we offered 6,611 original artworks by 461 artists.

 Everyone from serious collectors who know what they're looking for to browsers who are curious to see what MCAD is all about.
 Because it's MCAD, people know they'll find leading-edge work created by artists who can forecast trends.

 It was started by staff members as a way to celebrate MCAD students and connect them to the community.

 Saturday is perfect for family shopping.
 Admission is free, the hours are longer, and there is a scavenger hunt for kids to participate in throughout the sale.
 On Thursday and Friday, but keep in mind that everyone, except infants, needs a ticket.

 Yes.
 Everything at the sale is an original work of art.